metabase/metabase/docs/developers-guide/driver-changelog.md

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to use these namespaces in your driver, but if you did, please update them.

+- Temporal bucketing with a `:day`, `:week`, `:month`, or `:year` unit is now explicitly expected to return the equivalent of a `java.time.LocalDate` (e.g. a SQL `DATE`), rather than a `java.time.LocalDateTime` (e.g. SQL `DATETIME`) or `java.time.OffsetDateTime` (e.g. SQL `TIMESTAMP WITH TIME ZONE`).
+Previously, this was unspecified, but our driver tests assumed a `TIMESTAMP WITH TIME ZONE`.
+If you're using our test suite, you may need to update your drivers to get them to pass; SQL drivers will need to update their implementations of `metabase.driver.sql.query-processor/date` for the units mentioned above.
+If you are not using our test suite, you should not need to make any changes, since our frontend client will display returned values as the correct type either way.

 ## Metabase 0.49.1

 - Another driver feature has been added: `describe-fields`.
 If a driver opts-in to supporting this feature, The